-7 best boutique hotels in Singapore
+6 best boutique hotels in Singapore

 Singapore (CNN) — Checking into a hotel can be a dreary process.
 But not if the front desk receptionist sits behind a brass rhino and you're surrounded by life-sized golden elephant and monkey sculptures.

-Bold and whimsical designs like these make boutique hotels stand out among the giant hotel chains in Singapore.
-Here are seven our favorites:
+Bold and whimsical designs such as these make boutique hotels stand out among the giant hotel chains in Singapore.
+Here are six of our favorite places to stay:

-1. Hotel Vagabond
+1. Vagabond Club

 The newest kid on Singapore's boutique block is designed by Jacques Garcia of Paris's Hotel Costes.
 Hotel Vagabond's a little bit of Paris in Singapore, or more specifically in Little India/Kampong Glam.
 Ground floor public space is alluring -- dark lighting, bold decorations and red velvet drapes.

-It comprises a bar segueing into a Salon and the 5th Quarter restaurant, which focuses on smoking, curing and pickling.
+It comprises a bar segueing into a salon and the 5th Quarter restaurant, which focuses on smoking, curing and pickling.
 Art is predominant here from the rhino check-in desk and elephant sculpture seemingly crashing through the lobby wall to the video installations in the loos and the lift.

 The 41 rooms are similarly "maximalist" and stylish: every space of wall crammed with pictures and richly hand painted screens.